Monica-/contiki_RPL_RFC6551/README.md

 - Simulates battery consumption so it can be used too as metric/constraint.
 - Can be extracted a lot of data for graphics.

 I just modified Contiki and made something that I hope could be useful for someone, so I've uploaded all this.
-I know I don't follow the rules to make a fork of Contiki and the Wiki is poor...
+I know I don't follow the rules to make a fork of Contiki and the Wiki is poor... but if it's useful for you, just let me know.